-Trees There are three categories of urban trees: garden trees; street trees; and, trees in public parks and gardens.
+Source, City of York Historic Environment Record Trees There are three categories of urban trees: garden trees; street trees; and, trees in public parks and gardens.
 All street trees and trees in public parks and gardens are owned and managed by the council.
 Other trees are generally in private ownership.
 Street trees in the city centre are less common than elsewhere and those that exist are generally relatively recent plantings.
 Trees are often the dominant features of green space; their stature and beauty make them the defining elements of urban spaces.
 They cast shade in the heat of summer, provide shelter from the rain and wind, help to keep the air clean and breathable, support wildlife, and add value to the culture and economy of our towns and cities.
-Greening the Concrete Jungle - Woodland Trust Briefing Note 20101 Good quality and appropriate street trees make a significant contribution to York's notably sparse tree cover and are especially important because of their public presence.
+Greening the Concrete Jungle - Woodland Trust Briefing Note 2010 Good quality and appropriate street trees make a significant contribution to York's notably sparse tree cover and are especially important because of their public presence.
 Grass verges and avenues were incorporated into the designs for extensive public housing developments of the 1930's in areas such as Tang Hall, including Fifth Avenue and Melrosegate.
-Other similar examples can be found in Acomb on Beckfield Lane, Severus Avenue, and Manor Drive, Burton Stone Lane, and more recently Kings Way North.
+Other similar examples can be found in Acomb on Beckfield Lane, Severus Avenue, and Manor Drive, Burton Stone Lane, and more recently Kingsway North.
 Street trees also line the main routes into the city centre, within cobbled verges, such as Bootham & Clifton, Monkgate and The Mount, and more recently within grassed verges on Poppleton Road.
 Many of these avenue trees have been lost for a number of reasons including, old age and disease, neighbour complaints, previous council policy to avoid damage claims, the creation of off-road cycle routes, new bus lanes and road widening, new driveway cross-overs, the installation and upgrading of utilities, and damage to adjacent footways and carriageways from roots.
+Verges should therefore be protected from new service installations which should be kept to the carriageway and footpath areas.
 Management of trees is generally a reactive process led by health & safety considerations rather than aesthetic.
-Future planning and management should be carried out in accordance with the council's tree strategy2 and in consultation with the council's conservation specialists and arboricultural staff.
+Future planning and management should be carried out in accordance with the council's tree policy and in consultation with the council's conservation specialists and arboricultural staff.
+Management of trees should be carried out for aesthetic reasons as well as health & safety.
 Generally, self seeded and other inappropriate trees that detract from local character and significant views of heritage assets should be reviewed and where appropriate, removed.
+The tree poliy is part of the City of York Council Draft Local Plan, 2014.
+Guidance can also be found in, Roots and routes: guidelines on highways works and trees, a consultation paper produced by the Dept. for Transport in 2009

+Parliament Street trees after pruning and also interestingly before recent de-cluttering.
 Other trees should only be removed following detailed assessment, and only then for safety or significant infrastructure reasons.
 Trees with Tree Preservation Orders (TPO's) are generally protected but in the event of loss, their replacement is secured through the use of planning conditions.
 New trees need to be appropriate to their locations.
 Species with a narrow canopy are preferred for city centre locations.
 Purpose built root pits will control root spread and should always be used.
-Trees should not be planted where they will obscure significant buildings or features; detract from the urban form of the city; screen key views; and, where they will be unable to grow to maturity3
+Trees should not be planted where they will obscure significant buildings or features; detract from the urban form of the city; screen key views; and, where they will be unable to grow to maturity3 Trees on Dame ludi Dench Walk The Sheffield Urban Design Compendium is a useful source of information on urban streets and design.